Portuguese Minor and Brazilian Studies Advisor

 440 Anderson Hall

-Latin American Literature, Latin American Cultural Studies, Brazilian Literature, Critical Theory, Visual and Concrete Poetics, Avant-Gardes, Women’s Writing
+Modern Latin American Literature (19th, 20th, and 21st centuries), Latin American Cultural Studies, Critical Theory, Comparative Spanish American and Brazilian Literature, Visual and Concrete Poetics, Avant-Gardes, Women’s Writing

-A Ph.D. from the University of California, Berkeley, my areas of specialization are 19th and 20th century Brazilian and Spanish American literature, poetics and postcolonial thought from a comparative, Latin American context.
-Bridging these historically divided fields, three problems guide my research: 1) the constructivist, radical reflexive turn in Brazilian poetics and art during the 1950s and 60s; 2) the legacies of the historical Latin American avant-gardes, especially Brazilian Modernismo and Antropofagia; and 3) the crisis, examination, and discussion of literature and nation-state discourses in the twentieth century and, in consequence, the literary’s uneven relation with politics and gender in Latin American Studies today.
-No doubt, my aim is to forge a new view of the problem nexus, and state of affairs in the field, that fruitfully underwrite this discussion.
+A Ph.D. from the University of California, Berkeley, my areas of specialization are 19th, 20th, and 21st century Latin American literature and poetics viewed within a comparative, inter-American context.
+Bridging these historically divided fields, four problems guide my research: 1) the constructivist, radical reflexive turn in Latin American poetics and art during the 1950s and 60s; 2) the legacies of the historical Latin American avant-gardes; 3) the examination of literature in relationship to the other arts, media, and technology, and how literature relates to questions of social justice; 4) the crisis of literary expression and nation-state discourses in the twentieth and twenty-first centuries and, in consequence, the literary’s uneven relation with politics, class, and gender in Latin American Studies today.
+No doubt, my aim is to forge a new view of the problem nexus, and state of affairs in the field, that fruitfully underwrite the literature discussion and its crisis.